New partnership to award $1M in scholarships to LCSC students

 Students who maintain a GPA of at least 3.75 would be eligible for an additional $1,000.

-The scholarship is renewable for up to three years as long as the requirements are continually met.
+The scholarship is renewable for as many as three years as long as the requirements are continually met.
 Students with a financial need will be given priority.